|

 which configures Port A for bidirectional bus communication.
 For the LED bar graph display we'll use the simple Mode 0 operation.

 We discussed using the 74138 back on Page 11 to select our I/O devices.
-Address $00 is used by the UART, address $08, etc., will be used by the PPI.
-I/O Addressing Logic (Click to enlarge)
+Address $00 is used by the UART, address $08 will be used by the PPI, etc. I/O Addressing Logic (Click to enlarge)

 To address each PPI port individually, addresses with a base of $08 will be assigned.
 As an example Port A will be $08, Port B will be $08 + $01 or $09, Port C will be $08 + $02 or $0A, and the CWRCfg configuration register will be $08 + $03 or $0B.

-82c55A Expansion Board Below are the schematics and board design for expansion of our Z80 UART system to include a PCB containing the PPI and two circuits. - LED bar graph - 4 line by 20 LCD panel which we'll look at later We're going to test the PPI by outputting data on Port B to a LED bar graph.
+82c55A Expansion Board Below are the schematics and board design for expansion of our Z80 UART system to include a PCB containing the PPI and two circuits.
+The circuits are a LED bar graph and a 4x20 LCD panel, which we'll look at later.
+You may also notice the expansion port now has provisions for attaching the Z80 base system to this PPI or to two other boards, one at a time.
+If the system proves successful we can always redesign for a Z80 base system attached to a buffered backplane to other boards.

 PPI Expansion (Click to enlarge)